sburtenshaw/user-manager/README.md

    - Create a user ✅
    - Update a user ✅
    - Delete a user ✅
-4. Create frontend
+4. Create frontend ✅
-   - List all users
+   - List all users ✅
-   - Add a new user
+   - Add a new user ✅
-   - Delete a user
+   - Delete a user ✅
-   - Update a user _(optional)_